fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-first-chart-in-fusiontime.md

 {% embed_ftChart online-sales-single-series %}

-The data for the above chart is shown in the table below:
+The data for the above chart is too big to be displayed here.
+The table below shows the sample data of the above chart:

 Time | Sales
 - | -